How Co.Lab Captured 30,000 Leads With Paperform

 Sefunmi’s numbers are clear.
 Co.Lab has captured more than 30,000 leads through Paperform.
 He says the business processed roughly $300,000 through Paperform forms.
 Those are real outcomes, and they matter.
 But the more interesting result is what sat underneath them.
 Before Paperform, the team was doing manual replies, moving data by hand, and managing extra steps that should not have needed a person in the middle.
 With Paperform, much of that work simply stopped being manual.

-That quote gets to the heart of why this worked.
 Sefunmi did not need a flashy standalone tool.
 He needed something that played well with the rest of the stack and reduced friction between tools.
-Paperform’s own product positioning leans into exactly that.
-It is built to connect with CRMs, spreadsheets, calendars, payment tools, and workflow automations without forcing growing businesses into a tangle of extra setup.
+Paperform’s is built for exactly that.
+It connects with CRMs, spreadsheets, calendars, payment tools, and workflow automations without forcing growing businesses into a tangle of extra setup.

 But the strongest outcome in this story is not a number.
 It is reliability.

 Most small business owners do not need more software.
 They need fewer breaks between one step and the next.
-A form gets filled out.
-A lead should enter the CRM.
-A follow-up should go out.
-A payment should be taken.
-A file should land in the right place.
+When a form gets filled out, a lead should enter the CRM, a follow-up should go out, payment should be taken, and a file should land in the right place.
 The team should know what happens next.
 When those handoffs are manual, growth gets expensive in time and attention.
 When they are connected, the same small team can do a lot more.

 Sefunmi’s story makes that practical.
 He did not keep using Paperform because he wanted a nicer form.
 He kept using it because it kept removing work.
 Over time, it became the system he trusted for lead capture, nurturing, payments, student operations, and hiring.
-That matches Paperform’s own framing as the form engine for small and growing businesses that need forms to do more than collect data.
+That why Paperform is the form engine for small and growing businesses that need forms to do more than collect data.

-There is a clear takeaway here for systems-minded solopreneurs.
+There is a clear takeaway here for systems-minded business owners.
 Start with one workflow that matters.
 Build it well.
 Then let the same tool take on the next step as the business grows.
 That is a calmer way to scale.
 It keeps complexity under control.

 FAQ